 In case of a crash, your knees will take a large part of the impact.
 If the ground is hard or full of rocks, you can sustain a serious injury.
 Even falling over into soft sand means your knee taking the weight of a 400lb bike.

 Knee guards protect your knees from crashes and other impacts that can happen when riding a track or trail.

-The right way to do it is to drop your foot and glide around the curve.
-The problem is that your foot and leg is expoused and can grab and get stuck in the track.
+The right way to do it is to drop your foot and sort of glide it over and around the curve.
+The problem here is that your foot and leg is exposed and might grab and get stuck on the tracks surface.

 With all the bones that make up your feet and ankle, you have to take in consideration that they are pretty week.